Ben Jones (American cartoonist): Career

 While studying in Boston at Massachusetts College of Art and design, he began working in an art collaboration with classmate Christopher Forgues (C.F.) under the name "Paper Radio".
 Art in America magazine named Jones one of the, "most important cartoonists of their generation" for his work with Paper Radio.
 In 2000, he founded the East Coast art collective Paper Rad, with the artists Jacob and Jessica Ciocci.
 Paper Rad is best known for creating comics, zines, video art, net art, MIDI files, paintings, installations, and music with a distinct "lo-fi" aesthetic.

-Ben Jones collaborated with PFFR and Williams Street on a 2007 pilot for Adult Swim titled Neon Knome.
+Ben Jones collaborated with PFFR and Williams Street on a 2008 pilot for Adult Swim titled Neon Knome.
 It was passed by the network and went on to become rebranded as a Cartoon Network show called The Problem Solverz.
 Jones is the main creator and the voice actor of Alfe and Roba in the Cartoon Network show, The Problem Solverz.

 In 2013, Jones became the creative director of the Fox Saturday night programming block ADHD, where he released his series, Stone Quackers.
 The program aired as sneak peek on October 27, 2014, on FXX and a spin-off, Gothball, was premiered as a web-series on May 1, 2015, on the ADHD YouTube channel.

+Since 2017, he began working at Bento Box Entertainment, and co-created Saturday Morning All Star Hits! with Kyle Mooney for Netflix and Universal Television.

-Jone's work in fine art painting includes psychedelic themed painting, described as brightly colored, often visually flat or with pattern.
+Jones' work in fine art painting includes psychedelic themed painting, described as brightly colored, often visually flat or with pattern.